Adam J. Cohen

 The Erebor board roster places Cohen one degree away from several figures already covered in this investigation.
 Per the OCC approval letter referenced in Warren's letter, independent director Diogo Mónica is co-founder of Anchorage Digital, which holds the OCC's first national crypto-bank charter (granted January 13, 2021, on Brian Brooks's last day as Acting Comptroller) and was later the subject of an April 2022 OCC consent order for AML deficiencies.
 1 Director and principal shareholder Palmer Luckey is the founder of Anduril Industries; co-investors named in Senate correspondence include Peter Thiel and Joe Lonsdale.
 1

-According to Round 6 synthesis #11204, the Cohen-Skadden-OCC sequence is the third documented link in a three-instance Skadden-or-equivalent-firm-to-OCC-to-implementation revolving door, alongside Brian Brooks (Coinbase to OCC Acting Comptroller in 2020) and Comptroller Jonathan V. Gould (Bitfury and BlackRock to OCC Comptroller in 2025).
-2 According to Round 6 synthesis #11236, a separate but parallel vault-firm-to-regulator-to-implementation pattern at the Office of Management and Budget — distinct from the OCC pipeline — runs through Mark Paoletta (private practice to OMB General Counsel in Trump I, then Schaerr Jaffe LLP, then back to OMB and concurrent Consumer Financial Protection Bureau and Office of Information and Regulatory Affairs roles in Trump II).
-3 According to the same Round 6 synthesis #11204, Cohen's case is the tightest of the OCC-pipeline instances on a days-to-conflict basis, given that the interval from Erebor charter filing to OCC appointment to charter approval was sixty-one days plus sixty-five days 2.
-Cross-reference of Round 6 findings indicates this characterization is an analytical synthesis presented with attribution rather than a documented finding by an external authority 2.
+Review of the records situates the Cohen-Skadden-OCC sequence as the third documented instance of attorneys moving from private financial-regulatory practice into the OCC and then encountering matters tied to their former clients, alongside Brian Brooks (Coinbase to OCC Acting Comptroller in 2020) and Comptroller Jonathan V. Gould (Bitfury and BlackRock to OCC Comptroller in 2025).
+2 Examination of the same material identifies a separate pattern at the Office of Management and Budget, running through Mark Paoletta (private practice to OMB General Counsel in Trump I, then Schaerr Jaffe LLP, then back to OMB with concurrent Consumer Financial Protection Bureau and Office of Information and Regulatory Affairs roles in Trump II).
+3 Of the OCC instances, Cohen's is the most compressed in time: cross-reference of the filings places the interval from Erebor charter filing to OCC appointment to charter approval at sixty-one days followed by a further sixty-five 2.
+This grouping reflects the investigation's own analysis of the documented timeline rather than a conclusion reached by an outside authority 2.

 Adam J. Cohen